98 Random Acts of Kindness To Do With Your Child - Baby Chick

 17. Clean the Toilets

 Another chore nobody likes to do.
-How nice is sitting on a clean toilet while hiding from the kids on your phone?
+How nice is it to sit on a clean toilet while hiding from the kids on your phone?

 18. Plan a Special Movie Night